February 21 - March 31, 2023

 Sensory Advisories: 1 out of 5 stars

 Corduroy falls down which causes loud crashes.
+All the lights go out for a brief moment, and it is dark.
 Flashlights are used in the dark theatre.
 A short strobe-light sequence is used when the vacuum cleaner explodes.

 Potentially Anxious Moments: 1 out of 5 stars